jos-d0xed/d0xed-web/staff.md

 JoS
 -------
    JoS started off the network with a group of fellow Sysadmins in 2009.
 It was a way for all of them to keep in touch throughout the day.
-Initially run from a Mini-ITX box in his lounge room, the network has now grown to a larger operation with much more diversity.
+Initially run from a Mini-ITX box in his lounge room, the network has now grown to a larger operation with greater diversity.

    *Responsible for:*